rapid7/insightconnect-plugins/misp/help.md

 # Description

 [MISP](http://www.misp-project.org/) is an open source threat sharing platform.
+Gather, store and then find correlations of indicators of compromise.
+Quality of data is determined by the open source community.
 This plugin utilizes the [MISP API](https://circl.lu/doc/misp/automation/index.html) and leverages the [pymisp](https://github.com/CIRCL/PyMISP) library.

 # Key Features